-Earlier we explained what shows up on your credit file.
-Improving on any of these aspects will also help to drive up your credit rating, but let’s explore a few top tips.
+Earlier we explained what shows up on your credit record.
+Improving on any of these aspects will also help to drive up your credit rating, but let's explore a few top tips.

-Our best advice is to pay off your debts consistently as it shows you are reliable when it comes to borrowing money.
-If you have several debts you’re struggling to keep up with, you could consolidate them to avoid missing multiple separate payments.
+Our best advice is to pay all your bills on time, and pay off your debts consistently as it shows you are reliable when it comes to borrowing money.
+If you have several debts you're struggling to keep up with, you could consolidate them to avoid missing multiple separate payments.